Swartz Foundation

 • Jewish Federation networks

-• Hadassah and Israeli medical/humanitarian organizations
+• Hadassah and Israeli medical/humanitarian organisations

 • Israeli civic leadership (particularly MAOZ-affiliated)